The most frequently asked questions about funerals, cremation, memorials, and much more. Explore our Knowledge Base below.

 - Attend the reception if possible

-When attending a funeral, you want to wear elegant, formal clothing in darker colors.
+When attending a funeral, you should wear elegant, formal clothing in darker colors.
 For women, consider a black dress or dark skirt & blouse or pantsuit.
 Men should wear long pants, collared shirt, and/or a suit.
 Avoid bright colors and patterns, shorts, t-shirts, and flip flops.
+Read more.

-You should attend the family if you were related to the person, a friend or regular acquaintance, business associate or work partner.
+You should attend the funeral if you were related to the person, a friend or regular acquaintance, business associate or work partner.

 Bosses, coaches, teammates, teachers, students, neighbors, employees, coworkers, or fellow volunteers or church members can choose to attend or not attend the funeral based on how close their relationship was to the decedent.